garrettbates/garrettdbates.com/_posts/2024-07-07-why-use-onion-layering.md

 categories: blog software-architecture
 ---

 > You know you got it right if you cry more each time you look at another layer.
-Thats why it’s called Onion Architecture. - [dredalious](https://www.reddit.com/r/programming/comments/1dxipgu/why_use_onion_layering/lc1xvqv/)
+Thats why it’s called Onion Architecture. - [Top Reddit Comment](https://www.reddit.com/r/programming/comments/1dxipgu/why_use_onion_layering/lc1xvqv/)

 ## Context
 For those seeking to understand *what* onion layering is and its relationship to other architectures I recommend checking out some of my favorite articles on the topic here 👉 [what is onion layering?](#related-background-articles)